The AAP Abstract Submission program is now OPEN. Please click here for submission instructions. Deadline for submissions is April 8, 2016.

 So residents, please keep your eyes open for unusual diseases or common diseases presenting in an unusual fashion.
 Attendings should encourage their residents to participate in this fun and educational program.
-And everyone, please support the winners by attending the annual poster session held Saturday night at the NCE.
+And everyone, please support the winners by attending the annual poster session held Saturday night at the conference.

 Past Winners of the Clinical Case Program